arcus/education_modules/bash_conditionals_loops/bash_conditionals_loops.md

 **True / False in Bash**

 Bash is an older language and can be used on all sorts of computers with different operating systems to interface with file and directories.
 This versatility means that Bash shows up in a lot of places.
 Unfortunately that does not mean that Bash is easy to understand.
-In fact the opposite is true.
+In fact the opposite can be true.

-One of Bash's worst properties is that, unlike most programming languages which think of "true" statements as `1` and "false" statements as `0`, in Bash a "true" statement is assigned the numerical value `0` (except when evaluating mathematical expressions inside of double parentheses).
+Unlike most programming languages which think of "true" statements as `1` and "false" statements as `0`, in Bash a "true" statement is assigned the numerical value `0` (except when evaluating mathematical expressions inside of double parentheses).

+There are [good reasons](https://stackoverflow.com/questions/2933843/why-0-is-true-but-false-is-1-in-the-shell) for Bash to work this way, but it is an example of how Bash can still be challenging for people with other programming experience, so keep this weirdness in mind when switching between Bash and other languages.

 </div>